 Self confidence in true intention is the catalyst to the fulfilled life that YOU envision in YOUR head.
 Life is fleeting, and when all there is to experience has been completed, we should have done all in our power to live in a way that allowed our true selves to be fully expressed--this is our intention.

-To all the "you’s" in my life that I have loved so deeply as to put your wishes and desires far beyond my own, to the "you’s" in my life who have meant so much to me that I’ve given my power of direction to you so that you could blindly lead me in a way that you best see fit, to the "you’s" in my life who I’ve needed so much that I’ve been scared to fully express myself in fear of your vanishment, I still love and care for you deeply but my self-confidence these days are far too high to ever operate in those previous mannerisms.
+To all the "you’s" in my life that I have loved so deeply as to put your wishes and desires far before my own, I still love and care for you deeply, but my self-confidence these days are far too high to ever operate in those previous mannerisms.
 I no longer fear your reaction to the way in which I decide to live my life.
 I have 100% responsibility of my years to come in this lifetime.
-I am stepping into the adult world for the first time with clarity and intention, and the courage and confidence to no longer let that be dictated or manipulated by the outsiders that I will always love.
+I am stepping into the adult world for the first time with clarity and intention.
+I now have the courage and confidence to no longer let my life be dictated or manipulated by outsiders.
+With love, always.

 Now I ask you, all of you, to consider: who is it that YOU are living for?